 - The California Department of Housing and Community Development (HCD) provides a wealth of information on ADUs, including a handbook released in 2020.

 - ADU Resource Center the American Institute of Architects (AIA).
 This website was created by California architects to answer questions and inspire you!

-- The architecture firm Modative provides ground-up ADU models and plans for garage conversions.
+- The architecture firms Om Design and Modative provide ground-up ADU models and plans for garage conversions.